-TALK IT OUT - Speak to the other person & have a trusted adult help facilitate the conversation.
+TALK IT OUT - Speak to the other person & have a trusted adult help facilitate the conversation to assist in making amends and moving forward positively.

 In addition:

-Avoid rough or dangerous play
+Avoid rough, overly competitive, or dangerous play

-Refuse challenges to fight and walk away from confrontations or other explosive situations.
+Refuse challenges to fight and walk away from confrontations or other explosive situations Seek out a staff member on campus to help you.